 - Automotive accessories

 - And much more!

-However, Shopify does have some strict guidelines on what you can’t sell, too.
-If you sell restricted products like the ones on this list, you risk getting suspended from the platform:
+However, Shopify also has some strict guidelines on what you can’t sell.
+If you sell restricted products like the ones mentioned in Shopify’s terms of service, you risk getting suspended from the platform.
+This list includes:

 - Certain firearms and their parts